-The year has been impacted by the on-going issues relating to Covid 19 which has impacted the way the staff had to operate to keep them safe.
+The year has been impacted by the cost of living crisis which has effected the amount of grant received and increased costs which has impacted on the outturn for the year.
 We still kept our dogs as long as needed to assess them correctly and to put them on training programmes before putting them up for re-homing.
-Due to Covid we were unable to have our full range of fund raising events or to take our stand to the major shows.